Western Illinois University — Illinois Institute for Rural Affairs

 - Illinois Institute for Rural Affairs

 - Degrees Awarded:

-- Educational & Interdisciplinary Studies (M.S.Ed), Master of Business Administration (MBA), Master of Economics, Master of Geography, Master of Political Science, Master of Recreation, Park & Tourism Admin., Sociology (MA), TESOL Certificate, Various master's degrees
+- Economics (MA), Educational & Interdisciplinary Studies (M.S.Ed), Geography (MA), Master of Business Administration (MBA), Political Science (MA), Recreation Park & Tourism Administration (MS), Sociology (MA), TESOL Certificate, Various master's degrees

 - Admissions Deadlines: